jdeolive/geotools-old/docs/tutorial/feature/csv2shp.rst

  .. image:: images/airport.png

-Although it is not a capability supported by Java early programming languages made use of a prototype system (rather than a class system) that supported lots of “one off” Objects.
+Although it is not a capability supported by Java, early programming languages made use of a prototype system (rather than a class system) that supported lots of “one off” Objects.
 You will find this situation is fairly common when making maps – since how many Eiffel towers are there?
 You will also occasionally find the same real world thing represented a couple of different ways